Green Beret Discovered SEALs’ Illicit Cash. Then He Was Killed.

 Just 34 years old when he died, Melgar, a Texan, was an Afghanistan veteran twice over.
 His hometown paper, the Lubbock Avalanche-Journal, reported that Melgar was a 2006 graduate of Texas Tech.
 He enlisted in 2012 and joined the Army as an 18X—an off-the-street Special Forces recruit.
 He graduated from the Special Forces Qualification course in 2016.

 “Staff Sgt.
 Melgar did what most only dream of and excelled at every turn!” wrote a Melgar family representative on social media.
 “His life was epic!
-He is missed dearly every single day, but his legacy lives on through his family and his son Braxton.”
+He is missed dearly every single day, but his legacy lives on.”